|

 Make sure you know exactly what you are driving.

-This is very important for you to remember: When you notice that one or more tires start spinning (if necessary have someone monitor the tires for you) get off the gas immediately!
+This is very important for you to remember: When the soft sand slows you down do not increase the gas to maintain your previous speed!
+Allow your car to work through the sand slowly.
+It'll speed up by itself once the sand gets firmer.
+When you notice that one or more tires start spinning (if necessary have someone monitor the tires for you) get off the gas immediately!

 Spinning tires will dig deep into the sand and make going back to safe ground very hard.
 A speedy recovery is almost impossible.